Discord improves conversations by finally adding threads

 Why threads

 A thread is a quick way to branch a conversation off of a channel’s main feed without removing it from the channel itself, in Discord’s interpretation of the popular chat feature.
-When a thread is posted, every response after the first post appears in a separate feed which allows everyone in the Thread to discuss a topic in more detail without interrupting the main conversation.
+When someone posts a thread, every response after the first post appears in a separate feed which allows everyone in the Thread to discuss a topic in more detail without interrupting the main conversation.

-After a certain period of inactivity—24 hours by default—the thread is automatically archived, clearing away the clutter for everyone visiting the channel.
+After a certain period of inactivity (24 hours by default), Discord automatically archives the thread, clearing away the clutter for everyone visiting the channel.
 The active threads stay alive as people contribute to them.

 All this happens while the channel’s normal flow of conversation continues.
 It’s a way to follow along with an unexpectedly popular topic without dominating the flow of conversation, whether you’re on a server with just your closest friends or hundreds of people trying to talk at once, Discord said.

-For example, if someone in a #football channel starts talking about rugby, community members with thoughts on rugby can quickly take that conversation to a thread within the same channel — getting their rugby thoughts off their chest without talking over everyone else.
+For example, if someone in a #football channel starts talking about rugby, community members with thoughts on rugby can quickly take that conversation to a thread within the same channel, getting their rugby thoughts off their chest without talking over everyone else.
 Once the rugby chat dies down, the thread auto-archives.
 This all happens without interrupting the football talk, either with rugby talk or with spirited arguments about which channel the rugby talk belongs in.

 “With threads, it’s really important that they’re discoverable and traceable, so that you don’t miss out on a topic that might be coming up,” Cherry Park said.
 “A lot of our servers in the past were gaming.
 But as we’ve grown, we’ve seen so many more users using it for non-gaming purposes, which means that there are a lot more topics happening.
 You might have a gaming server where people are talking about crypto and finance, or the latest news.
 Threads let you start a new topic within a channel itself, give it a name, and allow others to join in.”